PadraigC/EnsemblesTutorial/README.md

 2. `Ensembles-Bagging`: Code for bagging and random subspace ensembles.
 3. `Ensembles-RandomF`: Using random forest to generate feature importance scores and OOB estimates of generalisation accuracy.
 4. `Ensembles-Boosting`: A simple AdaBoost example to illustrate the internal workings.
+5. `Ensembles=GBoost`: Gradient Boosting compared with other ensemble methods.
-5. `Ensembles-Hetero`: A heterogeneous ensemble with 7 estimators complared with a bagging ensemble.
+6. `Ensembles-Hetero`: A heterogeneous ensemble with 7 estimators complared with a bagging ensemble.
-6. `Ensemble-Stacking`: A comparison of a heterogeneous with some stacking alternatives.
+7. `Ensemble-Stacking`: A comparison of a heterogeneous with some stacking alternatives.

 `ensemble_functions.py`: Some helper functions for ensembles.